Head of a Buddha at the Metropolitan Museum of Art, New York

 myminifactory

 The fifth and fourth centuries B.C. were a time of worldwide intellectual ferment.
-It was an age of great thinkers, such as Socrates and Plato, Confucius and Laozi.
-In India, it was the age of the Buddha, after whose death a religion developed that eventually spread far beyond its homeland.
-Siddhartha, the prince who was to become the Buddha, was born into the royal family of Kapilavastu, a small kingdom in the Himalayan foothills.
-His was a divine conception and miraculous birth, at which sages predicted that he would become a universal conqueror, either of the physical world or of men's minds.
+Great thinkers emerged during this period, including Socrates and Plato, Confucius and Laozi.
+In India, it was the age of Buddha, whose death led to the development of a religion that eventually spread far beyond its homeland.
+Siddhartha, the prince who would become the Buddha, was born into the royal family of Kapilavastu, a small kingdom in the Himalayan foothills.
+His birth was a divine conception and miraculous event, at which sages predicted he would become a universal conqueror, either of the physical world or of men's minds.
 It was the latter conquest that came to pass.
-Giving up the pleasures of the palace to seek the true purpose of life, Siddhartha first tried the path of severe asceticism, only to abandon it after six years as a futile exercise.
-He then sat down in yogic meditation beneath a banyan tree until he achieved enlightenment.
-He was known henceforth as the Buddha, or "Enlightened One."
-His is the Middle Path, rejecting both luxury and asceticism.
-Buddhism proposes a life of good thoughts, good intentions, and straight living, all with the ultimate aim of achieving nirvana, release from earthly existence.
-For most beings, nirvana lies in the distant future, because Buddhism, like other faiths of India, believes in a cycle of rebirth.
+Giving up palace pleasures to seek life's true purpose, Siddhartha first tried severe asceticism for six years, only to abandon it as a futile exercise.
+He then sat beneath a banyan tree in yogic meditation until achieving enlightenment.
+Henceforth known as the Buddha, or "Enlightened One," his path is the Middle Way, rejecting both luxury and asceticism.
+Buddhism proposes living a life of good thoughts, good intentions, and straight living, all with the ultimate aim of achieving nirvana, release from earthly existence.
+For most beings, nirvana lies in the distant future because Buddhism believes in a cycle of rebirth.
 Humans are born many times on earth, each time with the opportunity to perfect themselves further.
-And it is their own karma-the sum total of deeds, good and bad-that determines the circumstances of a future birth.
-The Buddha spent the remaining forty years of his life preaching his faith and making vast numbers of converts.
-When he died, his body was cremated, as was customary in India.
-The cremated relics of the Buddha were divided into several portions and placed in relic caskets that were interred within large hemispherical mounds known as stupas.
-Such stupas constitute the central monument of Buddhist monastic complexes.
-They attract pilgrims from far and wide who come to experience the unseen presence of the Buddha.
-Stupas are enclosed by a railing that provides a path for ritual circumambulation.
-The sacred area is entered through gateways at the four cardinal points.
-This object is part of "Scan The World".
-Scan the World is a non-profit initiative introduced by MyMiniFactory, through which we are creating a digital archive of fully 3D printable sculptures, artworks and landmarks from across the globe for the public to access for free.
-Scan the World is an open source, community effort, if you have interesting items around you and would like to contribute, email stw@myminifactory.com to find out how you can help.
+Their karma - the sum total of deeds, good and bad - determines the circumstances of a future birth.
+The Buddha spent forty years preaching his faith and making vast numbers of converts.
+When he died, his body was cremated as customary in India.
+Cremated relics were divided into several portions and placed in relic caskets interred within large hemispherical mounds known as stupas.
+Stupas constitute the central monument of Buddhist monastic complexes, attracting pilgrims from far and wide who come to experience the unseen presence of the Buddha.
+Stupas are enclosed by a railing that provides a path for ritual circumambulation, entered through gateways at the four cardinal points.
+This object is part of "Scan The World", a non-profit initiative introduced by MyMiniFactory, creating a digital archive of fully 3D printable sculptures, artworks and landmarks from across the globe for public access.
+Scan The World is an open source community effort; interested individuals can email stw@myminifactory.com to contribute.

 Download Model from myminifactory